pran0/2025-.Py-project/README.md

 coded in .py

-a pop quiz app about video games two birds one stone because it will be engaging with the class during presentation
+feature 1:
+- make user type in said game, this results in charts that display the sales in different regions and other stats that are related to the game

+- user friendly appearance, style accordingly

+feature 2:

+syntax: "which [game] was most popular in [game_year_stats (etc,etc)]"

-5 answers per question (in a high to low order, sorted out of the dataset.) should make some cool graphing object that can graph the popularity of the game over given time period
+5 answers per game (in a high to low order, sorted out of the dataset.) should make some cool graphing object that can graph the popularity of the game over given time period

 different q types